DeCavalcante crime family

-The DeCavalcante crime family, also known as the North Jersey Mafia, is an Italian-American Mafia organized crime family that operates mainly in northern New Jersey, particularly in Elizabeth, Newark, West New York, and various other North Jersey cities and the surrounding areas in North Jersey.
-It is part of the nationwide criminal network known as the American Mafia.
-It operates on the opposite side of the Hudson River from the Five Families of New York.
-It maintains strong relations with many of them, as well as with the Philadelphia crime family and the Patriarca crime family of New England.
-The Decavalcantes are considered by some to be the "Sixth Family".
+The DeCavalcante crime family, also known as the North Jersey crime family or the North Jersey Mafia, is an Italian American Mafia crime family that operates mainly in North Jersey, particularly in Elizabeth, Newark, West New York and the surrounding areas.
+The family is part of the nationwide criminal network known as the American Mafia.

-Its illicit activities include bookmaking, cement and construction violations, bootlegging, corruption, drug trafficking, extortion, fencing, fraud, hijacking, illegal gambling, loan-sharking, money laundering, murder, pier thefts, pornography, prostitution, racketeering, and waste management violations.
+The DeCavalcante family operates on the opposite side of the Hudson River from the Five Families of New York City, and maintains strong relations with each of the New York families, especially the Gambino family, as well as with the Philadelphia crime family and the Patriarca crime family of New England.
+The organization is considered by some to be the "Sixth Family".
+The family's illicit activities include bookmaking; bootlegging; corruption; drug trafficking; extortion; fencing; fraud; hijacking; illegal gambling; money laundering; murder; prostitution; racketeering; and cement, construction, and waste management violations.